HOARDING IS TREATABLE AND COVERED BY INSURANCE

 You probably know a hoarder.
 It can be a neighbor, spouse, or an elderly parent.
 Are you a hoarder?
 Do you avoid inviting people to your home?
 Do you deny access to exterminators, plummers, electricians, landlords, superintendents, cable TV and delivery men?
 There's no need to suffer or feel embarrassed.
 There is highly effective treatment for hoarding, which is done in a sensitive non-threatening way.
 It is also covered by health insurance.

 Watch this TV interview with Dr. Brodsky about this devastating yet all-too-common condition.
 Email a question to Dr. Brodsky for a free consultation within 24 hours.
 If you feel ready to start, you can make an appointment online or call 212-726-2390.
+Sessions are available online or in-person.
 If a hoarder is resistent to therapy, then we can meet with impacted loved ones instead to help them find the best way to deal with it.